AshwinDeshpande96/option_pricing/_posts/2025-06-23-forward-rates.markdown

 hidden: true
 # published: false
 ---
 We look at trading opportunities when we identify mispriced products in the bond market.

-***Note:** these are under deterministic payoff conditions (we are certain that a product has a known and fixed interest rate *r%*)*
+These are under deterministic payoff conditions (we are certain that a product has a known and fixed interest rate *r%*)

 ### Law of one price